 Greenhouse Gas Emissions Inventory

-For 2018, investments in renewable energy certificates and carbon offsets helped Verisk become carbon-neutral for the second year in a row.
+For 2018, investments in renewable energy certificates and carbon offsets helped balance 100 percent of Verisk's reported scope 1, 2, and 3 emissions.

 Verisk conducts its annual emissions inventory in accordance with the Greenhouse Gas Protocol, a globally recognized standard developed in conjunction with the World Resources Institute and the World Business Council for Sustainable Development.
-For 2018, Verisk once again balanced 100 percent of its global emissions through a combination of purposeful energy reduction initiatives and investments in renewable energy certificates (RECs) and carbon offsets.
+For 2018, Verisk once again balanced 100 percent of its global scope 1, 2, and 3 (business air travel) emissions through a combination of purposeful energy reduction initiatives and investments in renewable energy certificates (RECs) and carbon offsets.

 The results were reported as part of Verisk’s response to CDP’s annual climate change questionnaire.
 Learn more about our results and view our emissions history.